-As Shopify establishes itself as a thought leader in the ecommerce space, they’ll earn trusted brand mentions from authoritative websites.
+As Shopify clearly demonstrates, content marketing for ecommerce websites extends well beyond transactional pages.
+Useful, data-driven blog posts can earn trusted brand mentions from authoritative websites.
 That enhances E-A-T, which strengthens SEO.

 So, when that aspiring entrepreneur finally decides to stop planning and start doing, Shopify will be their platform of choice because of the expertise and authority it has established through every step of the customer’s journey.

 Authority isn’t siloed in the SERPs, either.
 If you aim to be a thought leader on a trusted industry website, everyone who reads the article will view your brand as a credible, high-authority source of information.

 Mazda is also a great example of how different types of content build brand awareness.
 Their Zoom-Zoom Magazine is one of the best examples of content marketing in the automobile industry.
 The magazine offers inside looks into the testing of Mazda vehicles, fun stories about how many states someone could drive through within 24 hours, and employee highlights.
 The magazine is all about celebrating the Mazda community, and they even get readers involved by asking them to share their Mazda experiences on social media using #ZoomZoomMazda.